-Between 1998 and 2021, the United States ran a cumulative current account deficit of about $11 trillion, and its net international investment position fell to minus $13.3 trillion.
-Foreigners, that is, invested in the United States roughly the same amount that the United States owed to foreigners for imports of goods and services in excess of exports.
+Between 1998 and 2021, the United States ran a cumulative current account deficit of about $11 trillion, and its net international investment position fell to $13.3 trillion.
+Foreigners, that is, invested in the United States roughly the same amount that America owed to foreigners for imports of goods and services in excess of exports.

-The United States is able to run budget deficits now approaching 15 percent of gross domestic product, a level without precedent in peacetime, in part because of what economists call “seigniorage,” which is named after the premium that a monarch earned by coining precious metal into currency.
-The United States accounts for about 8 percent of world exports, but more than 50 percent of international reserves and offshore-backed deposits.15 China already is the world’s biggest exporter with 12 percent of the total, and it will become the world’s largest economy in dollar terms before the end of this decade.
+The United States is able to run budget deficits now approaching 15 percent of Gross Domestic Product, a level without precedent in peacetime, in part because of what economists call “seigneuriage,” named after the premium that a monarch earned by coining precious metal into currency.
+The United States accounts for about 8 percent of world exports, but more than 50 percent of international reserves and offshore backed deposits.15 China already is the world’s biggest exporter with 12 percent of the total, and will become the world’s largest economy in dollar terms before the end of this decade.
 If China’s currency gains a global role commensurate with its economic standing, the dollar’s reserve role will fade like the pound sterling before it, and the American capacity to borrow overseas will shrink considerably.
-That, in turn, implies a severe adjustment for a heavily geared US economy.
+In turn, that implies a severe adjustment for a heavily geared US economy.

-The United States and other Western countries can offer their own digital currencies, to be sure, but China’s advantage lies not on the monetary medium as such but rather in the transformation of trade and logistics brought about by the Fourth Industrial Revolution.
-If China dominates “smart logistics,” the digital yuan will emerge as the leading unit of account in world trade.
+The United States and other Western countries can offer their own digital currencies, to be sure, but China’s advantage lies not on the monetary medium as such, but rather in the transformation of trade and logistics brought about by the Fourth Industrial Revolution.
+If China dominates “smart logistic,” the digital yuan will emerge as the leading unit of account in world trade.

 Efficiency in trade finance means simply that less working capital will be required to support transactions.
 That is a good thing for most factors of production, but it is not a good thing for the United States under present conditions, because a great deal of the working capital now dedicated to international trade constitutes an interest-free loan to the United States.
-The US$16 trillion deposited in banks as working capital for international trade is invested in US money markets or US government securities at an effective interest rate of close to zero, thanks to the Federal Reserve’s expansionary monetary policy.
-Directly or indirectly, these deposits support the market for US government debt.
+The $16 trillion US dollars deposited in banks as working capital for international trade is invested in U.S. money markets or U.S. government securities at an effective interest rate of close to zero, thanks to the Federal Reserve’s expansionary monetary policy.
+Directly or indirectly, these deposits support the market for U.S. government debt.

 The chart shows that the size of cross-border bank deposits (as reported by the Bank for International Settlements) tracked the volume of world exports during the past forty years, rising rapidly during the early 2000s as trade growth accelerated and leveling off after the 2008 financial crisis as trade stagnated.